2020 : Chinese tourists to Cambodia, big opportuny for small Businesses

-Chinese tourists will increase to travel to Cambodia, all tourism business will have to be prepared and invest to catch these new travellers.
+Chinese tourists will increase to travel to Cambodia, all tourism business will have to be prepared and invest to catch these new travellers in 2024

 Chinese tourists to Cambodia